Crews work to clean California beach fouled by oil pipeline spill

 By Wednesday, the spill also left an oil slick that stretched more than 9 miles in length offshore, the Coast Guard said.

-Initial estimates from the pipeline company, Plains All American Pipeline, put the amount of oil spilled at 21,000 gallons (79,000 liters), or about 667 barrels of crude.
+Initial estimates from the pipeline company, Plains All American Pipeline (PAA.N), put the amount of oil spilled at 21,000 gallons (79,000 litres), or about 667 barrels of crude.

 That figure pales in comparison with estimated 80,000 to 100,000 barrels of crude oil that gushed into the Santa Barbara channel from an offshore oil-well blowout in 1969 and still ranks as the largest oil spill ever in California waters.